dhruv6-6/pong-the-game/README.md

    https://www.python.org/downloads/

-2) run this command in the command line.
+2) run this command in the command line to install the required libraries:
 ```
  pip install -r pong-the-game/requirements.txt
 ```